 Our portfolio of events and reports means that Friends of Europe contributes ideas and leads the debate on a wide range of EU-related issues, including:

 - Citizens’ Europe

 - New Economic Models

-Our ‘40 under 40’ European Young Leaders’ programme connects Europe’s most promising talents, and our Board of Trustees brings together the knowledge and experience of European leaders who include Presidents, Prime Ministers, European Commissioners and Presidents of the European Parliament.
+Our European Young Leaders’ programme connects Europe’s young established talent from a wide range of disciplines.
+Our Board of Trustees brings together the knowledge and experience of European leaders who include Presidents, Prime Ministers, European Commissioners and Presidents of the European Parliament.

 The Development Policy Forum (DPF), the Asia programme and the Europe-China Forum build bridges to foster global partnerships.